 Foundations of Academic Literacy (FAL X99)

 This course introduces students to the kinds of reading and writing they will encounter in lower-division courses across university disciplines.
 Credits earned in FAL X99 are additive, and do not count towards the total credits required for a degree.
 The grade received in FAL X99 is included in calculation of the cumulative grade point average.
 Students must receive a C or better in this course to proceed to a W course.
 Students may attempt this course twice.
-Click here for a full course description of FAL X99.
+Click here to be redirected to Education for course details of FAL X99.

 Foundations of Analytical and Quantitative Reasoning (FAN X99)

 This course is for students who need to upgrade their quantitative background in preparation for Q courses, or for those who wish to refresh their skills after several years away from mathematics.
 Credits earned in FAN X99 are additive, and do not count towards the total credits required for a degree.
 The grade received in FAN X99 is included in calculation of the cumulative grade point average.
 Students must receive a C or better in this course to proceed to a Q course.
 Students may attempt this course twice.
-Click here for a full course description of FAN X99.
+Click here to be redirected to Math for course details of FAN X99.

 Free Q placement testing is available.
 Students will be able to write this placement test only once.
 Students who receive a pass (20 out of 30) on this test may bypass FAN X99 and may instead register directly in a Q course.
 For more information regarding the Q Placement Test and sittings, please click here.